Khairun-Nahar-Munne/LLM/README.md

 ### Set Up My Scrapy Project

-You have to run my scarpy project following the instructions given in this gitub repository.
+You have to run my scarpy project following the instructions given in the gitub repository of the scrapy project.
 Otherwise, you can not get the scrapped data.

 The scrapy project github repo link: https://github.com/Khairun-Nahar-Munne/web_crawl.git